Nera26/pokerhub/docs/ops/ops-preflight.md

-dr-drill-sla-days	✅	Max age (days) for the last dr-drill run. dr-failover-sla-days	✅	Max age (days) for the last dr-failover run. dr-restore-sla-days	✅	Max age (days) for the last dr-restore run. dr-throwaway-sla-days	✅	Max age (days) for the last dr-throwaway run. proof-archive-sla-hours		Max age (hours) for the proof-archive workflow.
+dr-drill-sla-days	✅	Max age (days) for the last dr-drill run. dr-failover-sla-days	✅	Max age (days) for the last dr-failover run. dr-restore-sla-days	✅	Max age (days) for the last dr-restore run. dr-runbook-sla-days       ✅      Max age (days) for the last check-dr-runbook run. dr-throwaway-sla-days	✅	Max age (days) for the last dr-throwaway run. proof-archive-sla-hours		Max age (hours) for the proof-archive workflow.
 Default: 24.